Introduction

 Download

 The initial download link, which takes users to another page where the actual download links are located -- one for desktops, and another for handheld gaming devices -- is prominent on the distribution's website's main page.
-The download link on the second download page is a dropdown with alternative download sources as well as the iso signature file and iso checksum and signature files.
+The download link on the second download page is a dropdown with alternative download sources as well as the ISO signature file and ISO checksum and signature files.

 ISO Verification